Cryosurgery for Prostate Cancer

 Your healthcare provider will talk to you about how to prepare for surgery.
 You may be told not to eat or drink anything after midnight on the day of your surgery.
 Your provider will tell you which medicines to take or not take on the day of your surgery.

 What will happen during cryosurgery?

-- Once the cryogen is inside the prostate, your healthcare provider may set the temperature to the freezing point or lower.
+- When the cryogen is inside the prostate, your provider may set the temperature to the freezing point or lower.
 This forms small ice balls that freeze the cancer cells.
-Your healthcare provider will then allow the ice to thaw by replacing the liquid with helium.
-He may repeat the freezing and thawing process to make sure all the cancer cells are killed.
+Your provider will then allow the ice to thaw by replacing the liquid with helium.
+Your provider may repeat the freezing and thawing process to make sure all the cancer cells are killed.
 When the last thawing is completed, a catheter will be put into your bladder to help drain your urine.
 The cryoprobes will be removed and any incisions that were made will be closed and covered with bandages.

 The catheter placed during surgery to drain urine will stay in place for up to 3 weeks after surgery.
 You should expect to have some bruising and feel sore where the probes went into your body.
 This is normal and should not last long.
 You may be allowed to go home the same day as your procedure, or you may need to stay in the hospital.